2.5D And 3D Semiconductor Packaging Market Size and Share

 2.5D And 3D Semiconductor Packaging Market Analysis by Mordor Intelligence

-The 2.5D and 3D semiconductor packaging market size is USD 11.12 billion in 2025 and is projected to reach USD 22.17 billion by 2030, reflecting a 14.78% CAGR that underscores the shift from planar scaling to heterogeneous integration.
+The 2.5D and 3D semiconductor packaging market is expected to grow from USD 11.12 billion in 2025 to USD 12.74 billion in 2026 and is forecast to reach USD 25.18 billion by 2031 at 14.6% CAGR over 2026-2031.
 Driven by AI training clusters that demand terabytes-per-second bandwidth, automotive sensor fusion platforms, and space-constrained mobile devices, the ecosystem is investing in interposer capacity, chiplet standards, and thermally efficient substrates to keep pace.
 Foundries have moved packaging in-house to secure margins and roadmap control, while OSATs double down on specialty assembly for automotive and photonics use cases.
 Government subsidies in the United States, Europe, and Asia support regional diversification, yet silicon interposer shortages and cooling limits temper near-term upside.
 As glass-core substrates, hybrid bonding, and co-packaged optics move toward mass adoption, packaging innovation—not transistor density—will define the next decade of system performance.

 Key Report Takeaways